 Passionflower is sometimes substituted for prescription sedatives for people who are addicted to drugs or alcohol.
 In one study, men who were addicted to opium benefited during withdrawal from passionflower, according to the Short Opiate Withdrawal Scale.
 In another study, using passionflower before surgery seemed to reduce the anxiety associated with the upcoming surgery.

-- In a pilot, randomized, double-blind, controlled trial, passion flower extract was as efficacious as oxazepam (a benzodiazepine drug) for managing generalized anxiety disorder.
+- In a pilot, randomised, double-blind, controlled trial, passion flower extract was as efficacious as oxazepam (a benzodiazepine drug) for managing generalised anxiety disorder.
 However, passion flower treatment resulted in a lower incidence of impairment of job performance.
 The daily dose of the undefined passion flower extract was 45 drops.

 Dosage (Divided Daily)

 • Liquid Extract: 3 – 6mL (1:2 liquid extract